Ryan White and Latinx AIDS Awareness Day

 TA and Training Resources

-Access TA and training resources for Latino populations on the TARGET Center's cultural competency topic page.
-Below are highlights.
+Access TA and training resources for Latino populations on TargetHIV's cultural competency topic page.
+Below are some recent additions.

-- SPNS Initiative: Culturally Appropriate Interventions of Outreach, Access and Retention among Latino(a) Populations
+Two recent webinars from the SPNS demonstration initiative, Culturally Appropriate Interventions of Outreach, Access and Retention among Latino(a) Populations highlighted best practices.

 Part of Collection